The Multi-Vendor Defense: How to Build AI Systems That Survive the Big Tech Wars

 The Reality of AI-First Operations

 The objective is not to predict which vendor wins the AI war.
+It's to ensure your business wins regardless.

 By decoupling business logic from specific tools, you shift from tactical gambler to strategic operator.